mzabriskie/cubiq/README.md

 JavaScript image gallery

 ## TODO
-Although functional, this is a rough first draft
+Although functional, there is still a lot to do:

 * Testing
 * Animations
+* Themes
-* Themes/Layouts
+* Layouts
 * Examples

 ## Example